AtifShahzad536/aixcellence/DEPLOYMENT.md

 1. Check Vercel deployment logs
 2. Verify `vercel.json` configuration
 3. Ensure all secrets are set correctly

+### "Insufficient Permissions" Error

+If you see "The github user [username] who initiated the deployment does not have an account on Vercel":

+**Solution 1 (Recommended)**: Use Vercel's built-in GitHub integration:
+1. Disconnect the project from GitHub in Vercel Dashboard
+2. Reconnect it using "Import Git Repository"
+3. This automatically handles authentication

+**Solution 2**: Fix GitHub Actions authentication:
+1. Ensure the Vercel token is created from the same account that owns the project
+2. Verify all three secrets (VERCEL_TOKEN, VERCEL_ORG_ID, VERCEL_PROJECT_ID) are correct
+3. Make sure the GitHub account that pushes code is linked to your Vercel account
+4. Try creating a new Vercel token and updating the secret

 ### GitHub Actions Not Running